-The Christina Mauser Foundation was created by Matt Mauser in honor of his late wife, Christina, to support single moms, women and girls in sports through scholarships and financial aid.
+The Christina Mauser Foundation was created by Matt Mauser in honor of his late wife, Christina, to support women and girls in sports through scholarships and financial aid.

 Read Christina Mauser's story, below.